Whether you are feeding the family or a large party crowd, these Poppy Seed Ham and Cheese Sliders are the perfect recipe – everyone loves them!

 Less time in the kitchen & more time with my family is always my priority.

-To make sure I have everything I need, I like to stop at Walmart pick up all my ingredients, including Eckrich Deli Meats, which are now available at the Walmart deli counter!
+To make sure I have everything I need, I like to stop at Walmart to pick up all my ingredients, including Eckrich Deli Meats, which are now available at the Walmart deli counter!

 These sliders are so simple to make.
 When preparing them for the kids to have for breakfast, I like to make a full batch & then individually wrap them after they have cooled.